 How does the nail grinder work?

-It is battery-operated and has two speeds — high and low.
+It is battery-operated.
 We’ve included an instruction booklet that explains how to use the nail grinder.
 Place one claw at a time in the opening of the grinder for 5 to 10 seconds.

 Can the nail grinder be used on dogs that have nervous temperaments?